Quarmella-D/Quarmella-D/README.md

 # 👋 Hi, I'm Quarmella

-  - 👀 I am interested in
+  - 👀 I am interested in programming design
   - 🏫 I am currently learning JavaScript, Python, C++, and HTML.
   - 🏢 I am currently not working on any new projects but would love to soon.